-Grashina Gabelmann experiences expertly-mixed cocktails at this Prenzlauer Berg institution…
+Grashina Gabelmann enjoys expertly-mixed cocktails at a Prenzlauer Berg institution…

 “When you enter a bar you are meant to leave the rest of the world behind,” claims Oliver Ebert, owner and founder of Prenzlauer Berg cocktail bar Becketts Kopf.
-The wrinkly, stern, illuminated face of Beckett himself in the bar’s window, the only hint of activity in an otherwise incognito building, urges you to realize this.
+The wrinkly, stern, illuminated face of Beckett himself in the bar’s window, the only hint that something interesting is located in an otherwise incognito building, urges you to realize this.

 Oliver Ebert started Becketts Kopf in 2004 together with his wife Christina.
 His background is in theatre, hers in hotels.
 “I bought books on classic cocktails and started teaching myself how to mix,” explains Herr Ebert.
 “It sounds simple enough but you have to keep in mind that 20 years ago when I started mixing, there was a massive shortage in cocktail related products.
 Bitters for example, an existential cocktail ingredient, were not available.
 You’d have to go to a pharmacist to get some similar tasting medicine.”

 This fact is now unimaginable in a city where every bar, and a lot of restaurants, serve (mostly underwhelming) cocktails.
 2-for-1 watery Mojitos and overly sweet and juicy concoctions like Sex on the Beach have become a commonplace, to the point where their novelty has worn off.
 But some keep the mixologist’s art alive, and Becketts Kopf is assuredly one of them.